Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 You really just think I love a non-sequitur so much.

-It's fucking great.
+That's fucking great.

 I love it.

-So Bingham proved reluctant to comply with his monarch's wishes.
+So Bingham proved reluctant to complete.

-Realising that his adversary had been granted leave to return to sea
+with his monarch's wishes, realizing that his adversary had been granted leave to return to sea

-without having to provide hostages or good behaviour.
+without having to provide hostages or, you know, good behaviour, he ordered troops to accompany

-on her land, obliging her to feed them.
+her and stationed a detachment on her land, obliging her to feed them.
+So he's just put like a bunch

-and now they're there so she's, you know, as per custom at the time,
+of troops on her land and now they're there, so she's, you know, as per customer at the time,

 she has to provide for them all, which put her on the brink of poverty.
+So Grunier,

 Yeah, good.

-to fill in a lot of these gaps because it is so long ago
+it's kind of hard to fill in a lot of these gaps

-and it's not like we don't have diary entries
+we don't have diary entries

-and we don't have pictures and stuff like that.
+and we don't have pictures

-So it's an interesting one.
+so it's an interesting one.

 Yeah.

-You would have been a dibber-dobber.
+You would have been a dibba-dobber.

 Snitching's all right, but then...

-Snitching's all right, yeah.
+Snitching's all right, yeah, yeah, yeah.

-I'm like, that makes sense.
+Like, I'm like, that makes sense.

 but then his plan of having charges laid against him

-That's laying charges to get imprisoned.
+then going to the country that's laying charges to get imprisoned.

 Yeah, he's a bit dumb.